About La Colba – Rena di Ponente

 Rena di Ponente is a very popular beach in northern Sardinia and can get crowded during high season.
 This beach too offers crystal clear waters and white sands, those irresistible features that Sardinian beaches are so famous for.
 Depending on weather and sea conditions of the Strait of Bonifacio, the beaches in this area of Sardinia are extremely dynamic and subject to very typical seasonal changes.
 La Colba – Rena di Ponente features a bar and several restaurants in the area.
 Umbrellas and sun beds can be rent, as well as pedal boats, jet skis, banana boats, and charter boats.
 Waters here remain shallow for quite a distance, so this beach is suitable for families with children.
 Occasionally, at dawn or dusk, you can see dolphins playing in the waters nearby.
 A must-see beach if you happen to be in northern Sardinia.

 Rena di Ponente è una spiaggia splendida!

-Where to Stay near La Colba – Rena di Ponente
+Hotels near La Colba – Rena di Ponente - Where to Stay

 Grand Hotel Capo Testa